envenomator/agon-ez80asm/README.md

 Anonymous labels are labeled '@@', terminated by a colon (':') and define a temporary label.
 As soon as a new anonymous label is defined, the previous is no longer reachable.
 Code can use @f/@n or @b/@p, to get the label in the FORWARD/NEXT, or BACKWARD/PREVIOUS direction.

-Anonymous labels cannot be defined inside a macro.
+Anonymous labels cannot be **defined** inside a macro.
+To optimize for performance, **referencing** an **outside** anonymous label from inside a macro isn't prohibited.
+Be mindful using such references, because they might result in unexpected program behavior.

 Example usage of anonymous labels: